rjrock/spatial_attention/readme.md

 ### Code

 I tested this on a fresh git clone on Arch with Python 3.8 and got it to run, but there might be systemwide dependencies I'm missing in these instructions.
+Also, set the GPU you'd like to use in utils.settings.py.
+I have it set to cuda:1, since cuda:0 runs my desktop environment.

 First install the needed libraries and set PYTHONPATH
 ```bash